nelsonkd/pot-bluemix-docs/Lab 1 - Install Node and API Connect/README.md

 	> ![][important]
 	>
 	> If you see an empty array, `[]`, as your result, then you've not successfully created any notes.
 This is also true if you stop the application and restart it.
-With the hello-world example, we're using an in-memory database which means that nothing is persisted to disk.
+With the notes example, we're using an in-memory database which means that nothing is persisted to disk.
 So, it is lost when the server is stopped and restarted.
 Lab 2 will walk through how to connect to your application to a persistent data source.

 1. At this point, we are done testing the app locally.
 Click on the `Run` button again to return to the application launch screen.